gallantlab/pyrcca/README.md

 For more information, consult the following e-print publication:
 Bilenko, N.Y. and Gallant, J.L.
 (2015).
-Pyrcca: regularized kernel canonical correlation analysis in Python and its applications to neuroimaging. <a href="http://journal.frontiersin.org/article/10.3389/fninf.2016.00049/abstract">Frontiers in Neuroinformatics | doi: 10.3389/fninf.2016.00049</a>
+Pyrcca: regularized kernel canonical correlation analysis in Python and its applications to neuroimaging.
+Frontiers in Neuroinformatics <a href="http://journal.frontiersin.org/article/10.3389/fninf.2016.00049/abstract"> doi: 10.3389/fninf.2016.00049</a>

 In this startup example, two artificially constructed datasets are created.
 The datasets depend on two latent variables.
 Pyrcca is used to find linear relationships between the datasets.